omonkulov/springbootapp/README.md

 # springbootapp

-Back when I was teaching myself Springboot
+Back when I was teaching myself Springboot in highschool